 Transport related air pollution and its impact on health

-The main objective of the EU research project TRANSPHORM was to assess health impacts of transport-related airborne particulate matter (PM).
-Integrated assessment tools were developed for scales ranging from city to European.
+The main objective of the EU research project TRANSPHORM was to assess the health impact of transport-related airborne particulate matter (PM).
+Integrated assessment tools were developed for scales ranging from cities to Europe as a whole.
 The budget was 9 million euro and involved 20 partners from 12 countries.

 determined on both global (EU) and urban scales, based on transport activity data and improved emission factors of ultra-fine particle number (PN0.1) and mass fractions of PM1, PM2.5 and PM10.

 To map transport activities in EU cities, TML developed an urban transport model that holds an increased level of spatial detail compared to state-of-the-art models.
 The model determines the impact on PM emissions of low emission zones, car sharing, congestion pricing and other traffic management measures in each of the 900 biggest EU cities individually.
 Detailed inventories of transport activities (vehicle kilometres) and modal shares for each of these cities were set up as a basis.
 The urban transport model forecasts transport activities in European cities up to 2030.

-The TRANSPHORM project finally delivered an integrated methodology to assess policies, measures or strategies that reduce health impacts of transport-related PM emissions.
+The TRANSPHORM project finally delivered an integrated method to assess policies, measures or strategies that reduce the health impact of transport-related PM emissions.
 The developed tool was used to generate mitigation and adaptation strategies for European cities and to make policy recommendations for the European Commission.